HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Assume we are are looking from the perspective of state $S_{t+1}$.
 We've stored the state of the previous time step to be able to make our update to it.
 We have also observed the reward in the current state, coming from the action taken within the previous state.
 We discount the current state's value by $\gamma$, add the observed reward and then treat that sum as the observed value of the previous state.

-In DP, we used the $p$ and $\pi$ to update based on all possible future states (and their transition returns).
-Here we only use the next observed state and observed return.
+In DP, we used the $p$ and $\pi$ to update based on all possible future states (and their transition rewards).
+Here we use only one observed next state reward.

 ![wk3-tabular-TD(0)-algorithm.png](wk3-tabular-TD0-algorithm.png)